What is Australia known for?

 One of the most important components of this multicultural nation is its first people, who represent some of the oldest existing cultures in the world.

 Victoria and New South Wales are the most populous states, and the second largest land area is Western Australia.

 Australia is one of the most urbanized countries in the world and its most famous attractions are its major cities Sydney, Melbourne, Brisbane, and Perth.

 Arguably, Australia is most famous for its beaches, and if you love them, you’ll find one near you.

-The pristine beaches, endless blue horizons, and diverse culture are all perfect reasons to add Australia to your travel bucket list.
+Is travel to Australia worth it?
+I am biased as I live here, but the pristine beaches, endless blue horizons, and diverse culture are all perfect reasons to add Australia to your travel bucket list.